robberbadeia/wireframing/README.md

   - **Example:**
     A team may use Figma to create a clickable wireframe of a mobile app, allowing users to test the navigation flow.
 The feedback from users helps refine the design and functionality before starting actual development, ensuring the final product meets user expectations.

+---

+## **Wireframing in Practice**

+- **Scenario: Redesign of an E-Commerce Website**
+  In a real-world scenario, a design team was tasked with redesigning an e-commerce website.
+  During the wireframing phase, the team created low-fidelity wireframes for key pages, including the product listing page and checkout process.
+  Upon reviewing the wireframes, the team identified several usability issues that could negatively impact the user experience:

+  - 1. **Overcrowded Product Listing Page**

+    - The wireframe displayed all product filters and categories in a single vertical sidebar, which made the page feel cluttered and difficult to navigate.
+    - **Resolution**: The team decided to reorganize the filters into collapsible dropdown menus to reduce visual clutter and improve the layout.
+This allowed users to easily expand and collapse categories based on their preferences.

+  2. **Confusing Checkout Flow**

+  - The wireframe showed a checkout process with too many steps, including separate pages for billing, shipping, and payment details.
+This could confuse users and lead to cart abandonment.
+  - **Resolution**: The team streamlined the checkout process into a single-page layout with clear sections for each step (billing, shipping, and payment).
+This made the flow simpler and less overwhelming for users.

+  3. **Missing Cart Visibility**

+  - The wireframe did not make the shopping cart visible on all pages, which meant users had to navigate away from the current page to check their cart.
+  - **Resolution**: The team added a persistent cart icon in the header, ensuring users could view and edit their cart at any point during their shopping journey.

+- **Final Project impact**
+  By identifying these usability issues early in the wireframing phase, the team was able to make necessary adjustments before development began.
+As a result, the final product offered a more intuitive and user-friendly experience, with a cleaner layout, a more efficient checkout process, and better cart visibility.
+User testing conducted with the revised wireframes confirmed a significant improvement in user satisfaction and engagement.

+---